This blog explores how efficiency and demand management can smooth over some of the challenges of the renewable energy transition.

 At an invite-only event in Washington, DC, representatives of 14 localities came together in early March to discuss a transformational approach to addressing the carbon crisis in our cities.

 In this Q&A, Kelly, now Uplight’s Director of Risk and Compliance, shared how her current role is creating more sustainable energy opportunities for people and businesses around the world.

-Robust decarbonization means transforming energy supply and demand.
-To advance these efforts, we will need to shift the way building owners and tenants, city leaders, utility representatives, and communities think about buildings and the role of energy efficiency.
+To achieve rapid, meaningful decarbonization, we need to shift the way we think about buildings and the role of energy efficiency.

 In this staff profile, Marshall shares how his current role as a sustainability analyst at Integral Group, and his position as Co-Chair of D.C.’s BEPS Task Force are helping him advance decarbonization in D.C.